neeraj-pai/EfficientDet/README.md

 Then run 'python setup.py build_ext --inplace'

 ## Test
 `python3 efficientdet_visualize.py --model-path <path to pretrained h5 files> --phi <0-6> --viz-cls <class from coco to visualize on image> --img-path <input image path>, ` to test your image by specifying image path and model path there.
+The output combined results can be seen in 'out.jpg' in the same folder

 ![image1](out.jpg)